US National Debt by Year – Statistics & Facts

 These statistics on the US national debt by year show that the consistent growth in debt has not reached unmanageable proportions.
 Given the strength of the US economy, the likelihood of default and a resulting global financial crisis is also negligible.
 That said, the trend is not a healthy one and exposes both the US economy and world markets to risks.
 A bit of financial prudence from US lawmakers, therefore, could probably go a long way in reining in the country’s growing debt and reducing the burden on future generations.

-References: Statista, US GAO, The Balance, Peter G. Peterson Foundation, Statista, Statista, Statista, Statista, Forbes, Barron’s, Gallup, Forbes, Forbes, The Wall Street Journal, Statista, Treasury.gov, Investopedia, The Balance, The Balance, The Balance, The Balance, Congressional Budget Office, Business Insider, Congressional Budget Office, Statista, Statista, World Bank, Congressional Budget Office, Committee for a Responsible Federal Budget, Committee for a Responsible Federal Budget, Committee for a Responsible Federal Budget, Committee for a Responsible Federal Budget
+References: Statista, Statista, ConcordCoalition, The Balance, ALEC, Statista, Statista, Statista, Statista, US Government Spending, Barron’s, Gallup, Forbes, Forbes, The Wall Street Journal, Statista, Investopedia, The Balance, The Balance, The Brown University, USA Spending, CBO, CBO, Statista, Statista, World Bank, CBO, Committee for a Responsible Federal Budget